ibadetazemi/SQL-Project/README.md

 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
-(discuss challenges you faced in the project)
+(Some challenges that I had experienced include: Inconsistent data that creates confusion, incorrect data, value entered in the wrong field, Errors in domain format and missing values.)

 ## Future Goals
 (What would you do if you had more time?)

-Answer: If I had more time I would go more in depth with the data process and try to learn more.)
+(Answer: If I had more time I would go more in depth with the data process and try to learn more.)